Questions & Answers on Speech in the Workplace

 What about whistle blowing?

-According to Black’s Law Dictionary, whistle blowing refers to an employee who reports, and may also refuse to engage in, illegal or wrongful activities of an employer or fellow employees.
-There are federal and state statutes to protect employees from retaliation for disclosing certain employer misconduct.
-Check to see if these statutes apply to your situation.
+According to Black’s Law Dictionary, whistle blowing refers to an employee who reports illegal or wrongful activities of an employer or fellow employees.
+There are federal and state statutes to protect employees from retaliation for disclosing certain kinds of employer misconduct, like fraud, abuse, waste, or the violation of a law, rule, or regulation.
+Legal counsel can advise you if these statutes apply to your situation.

 What about questions of library policy?
 Do I have free speech rights to speak on internal library matters?